-Forestiere Underground Garden - Take a Subterranean Journey to the Mediterranean--in the Middle of California!
-You'll discover a hand-built network of underground rooms, courtyards and passageways reminiscent of the ancient catacombs; unique fruit producing trees, shrubs, and vines growing underground -- some over 90 years-old; ancient Roman architecture - arches, vaults and stone-built walls, Underground micro-climates -- temperature variations of 10 to 30 degrees and the underground home of Sicilian visionary and self-taught artist/builder Baldassare Forestiere.
+Forestiere Underground Garden - Take a Subterranean Journey to the Mediterranean - in the middle of California!
+You'll discover a hand-built network of underground rooms; courtyards and passageways reminiscent of the ancient catacombs; unique fruit producing trees, shrubs, and vines growing underground - some over 90 years-old; ancient Roman architecture - arches, vaults and stone-built walls; underground micro-climates - temperature variations of 10 to 30 degrees; and the underground home of Sicilian visionary and self-taught artist/builder Baldassare Forestiere.

-Clovis Botanical Garden - The Clovis Botanical Garden is a one-acre water-wise demonstration garden composed of beautiful plants and landscapes appropriate for the hot summers and cool winters of California’s Central Valley.
+Clovis Botanical Garden - The Clovis Botanical Garden is a water-wise demonstration garden composed of beautiful plants and landscapes appropriate for the hot summers and cool winters of California's Central Valley.

 California Historical Society

 Fresno Convention and Visitors Bureau

 Side Trips Along the Way